 Dr. David J. Seager MD, MBBS, ABHRS

 Dr Seager was born in 1945 in London, England.
 He trained at King’s College Hospital at London University.
-In 1970, Dr. Seager established himself in Markham Ontario where he practiced family medicine.
+In 1970, Dr. Seager established himself in Markham Ontario where he practised family medicine.
 Much later in 1989, Dr Seager visited Dr. Pierre Bedard in Montréal, Québec, where he studied current hair transplant techniques for three months.
 The treatment of hair loss was close to Dr. Seager as he had lost the majority of his hair by the age of 18 and had sought treatment from many surgeons but was consistently informed that he was not a good candidate.
 This personal experience drove him to innovate and treat people with advanced hair loss like himself.

 In 1992, Dr. Seager, armed with his new training, founded the Seager Hair Transplant Centre.
-At his new facility he developed the “stick and place” technique where incisions for implanting grafts are made immediately before implantation of the graft.
+At his new facility, he developed the “stick and place” technique where incisions for implanting grafts are made immediately before implantation of the graft.
 The “stick and place” technique ensured that the incisions could be made exactly the size required as they would shrink with time if there was not available graft.
 Traditional techniques of the time called for the creation of all recipient sites at one time, requiring that the sites be made larger to accommodate the later shrinkage.

 One Area – One session